Hamburger

 The new Section in the Corporate Income Tax Act , entitled "Zinsschranke" (interest barrier), is intended to implement the provisions of Art 4 ATAD2 limiting the deductibility of interest payments into national tax law, for the purpose of determination of the arm’s length nature of related party financing.
 These provisions aim to combat any profit shifting by groups of companies in the form of excessive interest payments by limiting the deductibility of excess debt capital costs.

-§ 12a Corporate Income Tax Act sets out the basic rule of the interest barrier, according to which excess interest is only deductible to the extent of 30 percent of the taxable EBITDA or contains an tax-free amount of EUR3 million, i.e. excess interest up to this amount is to be immediately deductible as a business expense regardless of the amount of the taxable EBITDA.
+§ 12a Corporate Income Tax Act sets out the basic rule of the interest barrier, according to which excess interest is only deductible to the extent of 30 percent of the taxable EBITDA or contains a tax-free amount of EUR3 million, ie, excess interest up to this amount is to be immediately deductible as a business expense regardless of the amount of the taxable EBITDA.
 Any financing expenses in excess of the aforementioned amount will be non-deductible but can be carried forward.

 Belgium